 E&C: Are there any fees sellers or buyers should be aware of?

 PW: Yes, and we’re upfront about them.
-Sellers pay a commission based on the final sale price, and buyers pay a buyer’s premium.
+Sellers typically have a simple $100 lot fee and buyers pay a buyer’s premium.
 These are clearly stated on every listing.
-There are no hidden charges or surprise costs at the end of the transaction.
+There are no hidden charges or surprise costs at the end of the transaction making each sale as simple and straightforward as possible.

 E&C: How quickly does the auction process move?

-PW: Once equipment is listed, auctions typically run for 14 to 21 days.
+PW: Once equipment is listed, auctions typically run for four to five weeks.
 After the auction ends, buyers complete payment within a few business days, and equipment pickup is arranged shortly after.
 The whole process—from listing to final handoff—can be completed within four to six weeks.

 E&C: What do repeat sellers say about working with you?

 PW: Many of our sellers come back because the process is so easy.
 They don’t have to relocate equipment or chase buyers.
 They appreciate the transparency, the results, and the professionalism of our team.
-Some of our best marketing is word of mouth from satisfied clients.
+Some of our best marketing is word of mouth.
+We aim to finish each sale with not only a satisfied seller, but a buyer that’s confident in their business with Purple Wave.

 E&C: In an increasingly digital world, how do you continue improving the platform?